Fact checked

 Written by:

-Many teachers and experts think that math is the hardest subject for students to learn at all levels of school.
 Whether your child is in elementary school, high school, or college, it’s normal for students to struggle with math at some point in their academic careers.
 Many factors contribute to difficulties in math, including a lack of confidence, an inadequate foundation in core skills, and learning differences.
-However, with the right support and mindset, anyone can improve their math skills and achieve their academic goals.
+Research shows that 82% of American students between the 7th and 10th grades also have a sense of anxiety and unease toward learning math

 What is Eye Level?

 Eye Level was established in South Korea in 1976.
 After nearly 50 years in business, this renowned company has continued to grow and now has 2.5 million children enrolled worldwide.
 Eye Level learning centers offer math and language arts classes for students ages 3 to 12.
-The company’s primary mission is to help students build a strong foundation in each subject, develop basic problem-solving skills, and boost student self-confidence.
-Some of the things that make this service stand out are the one-on-one lessons and the fun, interactive environment where learning happens.

 Pros